GET YOUR FIRST TREATMENT KIT FOR FREE get started

 What is the best alternative to Differin (adapalene)?

-What is the best over the counter alternative to Epiduo?
+What is the best over-the-counter alternative to Epiduo?

 The best alternative to Epiduo would be a cream-based, micronized benomyl peroxide combined with anti-inflammatory plant-based complexes.
 Benzoyl peroxide 2.5% is regarded as the most effective anti-bacterial agent for acne.
 Anti-inflammatory plant-based compels such as aloe vera or cucumber extract and anti-oxidants such as green tea or vitamin E help reduce distraction redress and skin dryness.